iteles/Book-notes/Discover-meteor-notes.md

   { layoutTemplate: 'layout'  }
 );

-//when the home directory is requested, the postsList template is displayed Router.route('/',
+//because a layout template is defined in the router configuration above,
+  //this will load the postsList template *within* the layout template, where we currently see {{> yield}}
+Router.route('/',
   { name: 'postsList' }
 );